teleprint-me/archive/docs/specs/01-Data-Management.md

 containing the closing prices of Bitcoin for the first day of each month in 2020.
-Then, we defined and initialized a table to track our investment progress, including columns for Date, Market Price, Principal Amount, Current Target, Current Value, Order Size, Total Order Size, and Time Period.
+Then, we defined and initialized a table to track our investment progress, including columns for Date, Market Price, Principal Amount, Current Target, Current Value, Order Size, Total Order Size, and Interval.

 Afterward, we demonstrated how to create new records and calculate the values for each column.
-We also added a Gain/Loss column to display the difference between the current value and the previous target value.
+We also added a Gain or (Loss) column to display the difference between the current value and the previous target value.
 This approach allows us to track our investment progress and ensure that we follow a consistent strategy, such as providing insights into our gains or losses over time.
 By